IoannisMaras/itfa/README.md

 # Intelligent Tax Filling App

-ITFA is a simple web app where the user inputs his/her tax information and can get reccomandations on how to proceed with it
+ITFA is a simple web app where the user inputs his/her tax information and can get recomandations on how to proceed with it

 ## Getting Started